Skip to content ↓

 Reading at Home:

-Your child will be sent home with a book and reading record.
-Children will begin with picture books and progress towards books with words which match their phonics teaching and learning.
-Please share these books with your children at home as often as you can.
+Reading at home with your child is so important, giving them access to a range of texts to enable them to develop skills such as their spoken language and communication skills is vital in their early stages of development.
+Please share the books provided by school with your children at home as often as you can.
 You can comment on the book and ask your children questions about what is happening or what might happen next.
 Please record any comments in your child's reading record.

 Bronze - 45 reads (45 comments in your child's reading record)